Biden surveys flood damage in Kentucky and pledges federal support: 'We're not leaving'

 Biden on Sunday made additional disaster assistance available to Kentucky after initially approving a disaster declaration on July 29 to supplement local recovery efforts with federal funding.

-The trip comes the day after the Senate passed a $750 billion health care, tax and climate bill, in a significant victory for Biden and his party.
+The trip came the day after the Senate passed a $750 billion health care, tax and climate bill, in a significant victory for Biden and his party.

 The-CNN-Wire